echilundo/courage-to-question/posts/denouement-2019-books.md

 <h2 style="text-align: center;">I Was Disappointed By</h2>

-\*Identity: Contemporary Identity Politics and the Struggle for Recognition by Francis Fukuyama\*
+<figcaption style="text-align: center;">Identity: Contemporary Identity Politics and the Struggle for Recognition</figcaption>

 Much has been said about Francis Fukuyama’s earlier works, and thus I dipped into his most recent body of work.
 Compared to my parents, I was less exposed to philosophy and the study of society in general throughout my school years.
 So…reading a heavily summarized version of this was a great window into a new world.
 But the last few chapters were quite disappointing.
 I didn’t expect answers, but as a person who has struggled with identity and his place in the world: it was far less than I expected.
 Maybe the problem is me?

 <p align="center"> — </p>

 ![dk3](/static/img/dk3.jpg "DK III: The Master Race")

+<figcaption style="text-align: center;">Dark Knight III: The Master Race</figcaption>

 Ah, Frank Miller.